 Board Chairs have served NITA well.
 Judge Jones served as NITA’s first Board Chairman for seven years, followed by Judge Markus for three years.
 Thereafter to date, Trustees who served two year terms as Chair were: Robert F. Hanley, Walter H. Beckman, Jr., Philip H. Corboy, John P. Arness, James E. Colemen, Jr., Kenneth S. Brown, Hon.
 Jim R. Carrigan, James E. Ferguson II, Deanne C. Siemer, Donald A. Ruston, Patricia C. Bobb, Joseph R. Bankoff, Louise A. LaMothe, Susan R. Steingass, Leo M. Romero, Michael Ginsberg, and current Chair, Angela Vigil.

-The senior officer of the NITA staff has always been one of the highly experienced NITA faculty members.
+The senior officer of the NITA staff has always been one of the highly experienced NITA members.
 Professor Leo A. Levin, then of the University of Pennsylvania, served as NITA’s first director in 1971.
 Judge Carrigan (Colorado federal and state jurist, and CU Law) served as the first Associate Director.
-Professor Levin was followed by Robert Keeton (Harvard), Kenneth S. Broun (University of North Carolina), James H. Seckinger (North Dame), Anthony J. Bocchino (Temple University), Laurence M. Rose (University of Miami), and John T. Baker (Colorado trial lawyer, now CAMP).
-Beginning in December, 2012, NITA’s Executive Director is Karen M. Lockwood (Washington DC trial lawyer, adjunct professor at AU’s Washington College of Law).
+Professor Levin was followed by Robert Keeton (Harvard), Kenneth S. Broun (University of North Carolina), James H. Seckinger (North Dame), Anthony J. Bocchino (Temple University), Laurence M. Rose (University of Miami), John T. Baker (Colorado trial lawyer, now CAMP) and Karen M. Lockwood (Washington DC trial lawyer, adjunct professor at AU’s Washington College of Law).
+Beginning in December, 2017, NITA’s Executive Director is Wendy McCormack.

 The first NITA education program was held in July 1972 at the University of Colorado in Boulder.
 The faculty included Levin, Carrigan, Keeton, Arnold Miller, James W. Jeans, John Kaplan, Andrew Kaufman, Prentice Marshall and William Neighbors.